campoy/go-tooling-workshop/1-source-code/1-workspace/1-intro.md

 # Workspace Introduction

-Go has a particual way of structuring your workspace.
+Go has a particular way of structuring your workspace.
 This might be weird at first, but I personally adopted this style for all my projects now (no matter the language) I couldn't be happier.